label-sleuth/label-sleuth/.github/ISSUE_TEMPLATE/bug_report.md

  - OS:
  - Web browser:
  - Python version:
- - Label Sleuth version (as appear in the bottom left of the UI):
+ - Label Sleuth version (as it appears on the bottom left of the UI):

 **Suggested solution (if any):**